Wilbur Young

 Wilbur Eugene Young, Jr. (April 20, 1949 – July 5, 2014) was an American professional football player who was a defensive lineman in the National Football League (NFL) for the Kansas City Chiefs, San Diego Chargers, and Washington Redskins.
 He also played for the Arizona Wranglers of the United States Football League (USFL).
+He once blocked two field goal attempts in the same NFL game.
+In 1979, he had 14 quarterback sacks, and was named All-American Football Conference (AFC) by United Press International.
+In 1975, he had four sacks in a single game.